Serbia: Middle Ages

 White Serbs, an early Slavic tribe from White Serbia eventually settled in an area between the Sava river and the Dinaric Alps.
 By the beginning of the 9th century, Serbia achieved a level of statehood.
-Christianization of Serbia was a gradual process, finalized by the middle of the 9th century.
-In the mid-10th-century, the Serbian state stretched between the Adriatic Sea, the Neretva, the Sava, the Morava, and Skadar.
+Christianisation of Serbia was a gradual process, finalised by the middle of the 9th century.
+In the mid-10th-century, the Serbian state experienced a fall.
 During the 11th and 12th century, Serbian state frequently fought with the neighbouring Byzantine Empire.
-Between 1166 and 1371, Serbia was ruled by the Nemanjić dynasty (whose legacy is especially cherished), under whom the state was elevated to a kingdom in 1217, and an empire in 1346, under Stefan Dušan.
-Serbian Orthodox Church was organized as an autocephalous archbishopric in 1219, through the effort of Sava, the country's patron saint, and in 1346 it was raised to the Patriarchate.
+Between 1166 and 1371, Serbia was ruled by the Nemanjić dynasty, under whom the state was elevated to a kingdom in 1217, and an empire in 1346, under Stefan Dušan.
+The Serbian Orthodox Church was organised as an autocephalous archbishopric in 1219, through the effort of Sava, the country's patron saint, and in 1346 it was raised to the Patriarchate.
 Monuments of the Nemanjić period survive in many monasteries (several being World Heritage sites) and fortifications.

 During these centuries the Serbian state (and influence) expanded significantly.
 The northern part (modern Vojvodina), was ruled by the Kingdom of Hungary.
 The period after 1371, known as the Fall of the Serbian Empire saw the once-powerful state fragmented into several principalities, culminating in the Battle of Kosovo (1389) against the rising Ottoman Empire.
-The Ottomans finally conquered the Serbian Despotate in 1459.
-The Ottoman threat and eventual conquest saw massive migrations of Serbs to the west and north.
+By the end of the 14th century, the Turks had conquered and ruled the territories south of the Šar Mountains.
+The political stronghold of Serbia shifted northwards, when the capital of the newly established Serbian Despotate was transferred to Belgrade in 1403, before moving to Smederevo in 1430.
+The Despotate was then under the double vassalage of Hungary and the Ottoman Empire.
+The fall of Smederevo on 20 June 1459, which marked the full conquest of the Serbian Despotate by the Ottomans, also symbolically signified the end of the Serbian state.